-Gums most commonly bleed when brushing because of gingivitis the earliest stage of gum disease caused by plaque building up along the gum line and irritating the surrounding tissue.
+Gums bleed when you brush your teeth most commonly because of gingivitis, the earliest stage of gum disease, caused by plaque building up along the gum line and irritating the surrounding tissue.
 Other common causes include brushing too aggressively with a hard-bristled toothbrush, starting a new flossing routine, vitamin C or K deficiencies, certain medications such as blood thinners, hormonal changes during pregnancy or menopause, and smoking.
 While occasional minor bleeding is not always serious, gums that bleed regularly during brushing are sending a warning signal that should not be ignored.

 Is it normal for gums to bleed when brushing?